ghodulik95/SignalFilters/README.txt

 such that if the current input is less than the previous (via compareTo() function), it sets the output to the current input.

-ComparableFilterN is an abstract class that extends FilterN.
+CompareFilterN is an abstract class that extends FilterN.
 ComparableFilterN works similarly to ComparableFilter, where an abstract compare() function is made to decide if the current input should be the next input, except